MasterFacilityList/mfl_api/docs/getting_started/authentication.rst

 Linking users to groups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-In order to assign a user to a group, you will need to know the group's
+In order to assign a user to a group, you will need to know the group
-ID ( which you can obtain from ```/api/groups/` ).
+ID ( which you can obtain from ```/api/groups/``.

 ``PATCH`` an already existing user with a payload similar to this example: